On p-torsions of geometric Brauer groups: Introduction

 Moreover, the natural map

 has a cokernel of finite exponent. \end{cor} This result is a higher dimensional generalization of Artin-Grothendieck's theorem \cite[\S \, 4]{Gro3} on the relation between Brauer groups and Tate-Shafarevich groups.
-The prime-to-$p$ part ($p=\Char(k)$) of theorem was proved by the second named author \cite{Qin1, Qin2} for $k$ being a global field and by Ertl-Keller-Qin \cite{EKQ} in general. \begin{cor} Let $\CX \lra \CY$ be a projective surjective $k$-morphism between smooth projective varieties over a finitely generated field $k$ of characteristic $p>0$.
+The prime-to-$p$ part ($p=\Char(k)$) of the corollary was proved by the second named author \cite{Qin1, Qin2} for $k$ being a global field and by Ertl-Keller-Qin \cite{EKQ} in general.
+The first claim of the corollary was proved by Ertl-Keller-Qin \cite{EKQ}. \begin{cor} Let $\CX \lra \CY$ be a projective surjective $k$-morphism between smooth projective varieties over a finitely generated field $k$ of characteristic $p>0$.
 Assume that its generic fiber $X/K$ is smooth and geometrically integral.
-Then
+The cokernel of the natural map